labsyspharm/smallmoleculesuite-old/README.md

 ### SimilaritySelectR

 <p><b><a href = "http://www.smallmoleculesuite.org/apps/SimilaritySelectR/">SimilaritySelectR</a></b> shows the similarity of compounds in the <a href = "http://lincs.hms.harvard.edu/db/sm/">HMS-LINCS collection</a> to a reference compound.
-Similarity is regarded in threefold: structural similarity (Tanimoto similarity of Morgan2 fingerprints), target affinity spectrum similarity (TAS) and phenotypic fingerprint similarity (PFP).
+Similarity is regarded in threefold: structural similarity (Tanimoto similarity of Morgan2 fingerprints&mdash; calculated using <a href = "https://www.rdkit.org/">RDKit</a>), target affinity spectrum similarity (TAS) and phenotypic fingerprint similarity (PFP).
 To use SimilaritySelectR, select a reference compound and adjust filters as desired.
 From the main plots, select a region with compounds of interest.
 Then, select up to three compounds in the bottom table and view their known binding affinities in detail.</p>

 Visit on the web: